Romans 5:1-11

 Result #3: Hope (Future) (5:2b)

-2b and we boast in hope of the glory of God. v.2b We have a hope of future glorification (Rom.
+v.2b Hope of Glorification.
+We have a hope of future glorification (Rom.
 8:30; 12:12).
 Our actual glorification will take place at the Rapture (Rom.
 8:17, Phil.
 3:21) when our bodies will be changed, and the moral transformation of our souls will be complete.
 But this hope includes not only that moment, but also the everlasting state that follows; the prospect of being face to face with the glory of God, and being perfectly suited to that environment!
 Hope in scripture is a deferred certainty; totally unlike the vain hopes of the people of this world.

 Result #4: The Holy Ghost & Spiritual Education (5:3-8)

-5 and hope does not make ashamed, because the love of God is shed abroad in our hearts by the Holy Spirit which has been given to us: v.5 Our hopes will never be disappointed.
+vv.3-5 The Holy Ghost and Our Spiritual Growth.
+These verses present the school of God.
+God doesn’t take us home to heaven the moment we are justified.
+He is very interested in the moral development of the soul, and so leaves us here to learn His love, and our need of dependence on Him.
+Tribulation or passing through trials teaches us endurance; the ability to carry on in the face of opposition.
+James has the same message in James 1:3.
+Enduring a trial in faith and dependence results in gaining experience, which is practical knowledge of the character of God.
+This “experience” is something we can’t learn in heaven.
+These experiences turn our hearts toward heaven, toward our hope (v.2) of being with Him and like Him!
+It causes us to lose our grip on earthly things.
+Our hopes will never be disappointed (v.5).
 We have confidence, not just in His Word, but in God’s character of love.
 All along our path His love is spreading in our hearts.
 This is one of the functions of the Holy Ghost: to give us a deeper and more profound sense of God’s love for us, which was manifest especially at the cross (vv.6-8).
 God is more interested in the work He is doing in us than through us.
 The gift of the Holy Spirit is a great result of justification.
 He only seals those “in Christ”.

-8 but God commends *his* love to us, in that, we being still sinners, Christ has died for us. v.8 The character of God’s love is infinitely greater, not only in how much He gave (the measure: His son to die) but also the state we were in, as “enemies”.
+vv.6-8 Human Love vs God’s Love.
+Starting in v.6 Paul begins expanding on the subject of God’s love.
+What is its character?
+It cannot be compared with human love.
+Man’s love needs a motive to act (Luke 6:32; John 15:19); something in the object worthy of love, (e.g. a “good” or “righteous” man).
+Divine love acts even when there is nothing lovable in the object (e.g. an “ungodly” man, or “sinners”, or “enemies”).
+The first man was “still without strength” after 4000 years of testing; man cannot save himself.
+All rests on the sovereignty of God!
+We have next the character of human love; namely, it requires something in the object worthy of love (v.7).
+This is contrasted with God’s love (v.8).
+The character of God’s love is infinitely greater, not only in how much He gave (the measure: His son to die) but also the state we were in, as “enemies”.
 Our apprehension of this sovereign love will grow as we pass through the school of God, and also in eternity.
 In Israel’s wilderness journey this corresponds to the Waters of Marah; the love of God manifested at the cross applied to our sorrows.

 Result #5: Future Salvation (5:9)

-Much rather therefore, having been now justified in the power of his blood, we shall be saved by him from wrath. v.9 This speaks of future salvation from the tribulation judgments though the Rapture (see 1 Thess.
-1:10).
-Seeing how Christ shed His blood for our eternal justification, we can be assured He will not leave us here for wrath.
+Much rather therefore, having been now justified in the power of his blood, we shall be saved by him from wrath.

 Result #6: Present Salvation (5:10)

-10 For if, being enemies, we have been reconciled to God through the death of his Son, much rather, having been reconciled, we shall be saved in the power of his life. v.10 This speaks of present salvation through Christ on high.
+v.10 Saved by His Life.
+This speaks of present salvation through Christ on high.
 If His love could take care of the past (v.8) and the future (v.9) then He will take care of the present (v.10).
 Here it is His life on high as our High Priest (Heb.
 3) and Advocate (1 John 2)!
 It is not His righteous life in His earthly path.
 It is the death of Christ that has reconciled us, past tense.
+Reconciliation is our being brought back to God, who demonstrated His love in “the death of His Son”.
+We no long are toward God as His enemies, but as those who love Him.
 Now, being reconciled, there is a need for something further; practical salvation.
 This is where the Lord’s life now comes in (Rom.
 8:34).
 In the wilderness journey this answers to Moses on the mountain during the war with Amalek (Exodus 17).
 In that chapter we have a picture of the ongoing practical salvation that Christ is working for us from His seat in heaven.
 Christ’s action in us (Joshua) is dependent on his action for us (Moses).
 This work of Christ is done in two distinct roles, picture by Moses’ two hands.
 Moses is a picture of Christ interceding for us, sustained by His roles as:

 1. High Priest (Aaron the priest) – The sympathetic sufferings of Christ as a man on earth fit Him to be our High Priest.
 Hebrews presents Christ as our High Priest maintaining us in the pathway.